NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/SlicerToUnity/README.md

 # Project Description

-Developing a real time viewer showing image data (e.g., segmentations, 3D models, ...) from 3D Slicer in Unity
+Developing a real time viewer showing image data (e.g., segmentations, 3D models, ...) from 3D Slicer in Unity, if possible allowing also for interaction in unity updating the slicer data (as a 2nd step)

 ## Objective